Storytimes on the Porch: The Magic of Family Storytelling

 Every wild day ended the same way—bare feet on cool boards, elbows on knees, and stories spilling out under the Oklahoma sky.
 And I’ll admit it: I’m a story topper.
 Not because I need the last word, but because stories are how I remember.
 They’re how I hold on.

 I come from a long line of storytellers.
+It’s a family tradition.
 But the trunk of that tree?
 That was Grandad Ben.

 The Original Legend